 - Around 5-10% of people suffer from legitimate dental phobia.

 It’s no secret that many people fear the dentist.
-Couple these existing worries with a pandemic, and you have a recipe for canceled appointments and lost revenue.
+Couple these existing fears of a future virus outbreak and you have a recipe for canceled appointments and lost revenue.
 The more PPE and precautionary measures your office is taking, the better — and sneeze guard shields are a simple and affordable solution.
 As the first piece of protective equipment that a patient will see when they walk in the office, a sneeze guard shield at reception plays an important role in setting the tone for safety during their visit.

 So, do yourself and your patients a favor and implement sneeze guard barriers into key areas of communication throughout your dental office for improved reassurance regarding safety.